18F/handbook/docs/welcome-to-civicactions/welcome.md

 ## <a name="welcome"></a>Welcome to CivicActions!

-We’re honored to welcome you to our company.
+We're honored to welcome you to our company.
 You have joined an organization that has established an outstanding reputation for authentic communications and a commitment to being fully present, which has led to the delivery of quality products and services.
 Credit for this goes to every one of us.
 We believe in you and are excited to experience your contributions.

 ### <a name="learn"></a>Learn more about CivicActions